 Author: Heather Flanagan (IDPro)

-Editor's Note for Issue 5 of the IDPro Body of Knowledge
+A letter from the Editor for the first issue of the IDPro Body of Knowledge